Memories Of Teddy's Lookout, Australia

 It was a favorite image, back in the day, and I can still remember the thrill I experienced when making it.

-Driving through the tourist town of Lorne, on Victoria’s Great Ocean Road, I headed for Teddy’s Lookout, a short drive from town.
+Driving through the tourist town of Lorne, on Victoria’s Great Ocean Road, I headed for Teddy’s Lookout which is a short drive from town.

 I wanted desperately to make a good photo, so I returned for a third attempt.

-It’s a 2-hour drive, each way, when the traffic is light.
+It’s a 2-hour drive, each way, from Melbourne when the traffic is light.
+And it really seems to be these days.

-It was not, a fact which contributed to my lack of success the first two times when I arrived at the lookout just as the light had begun to fade.
+In fact heavy traffic contributed to my lack of success the first two times when I arrived at the lookout just as the light had begun to fade.

 The warm end of day light illuminated the sand and foliage, while the cool skylight reflected onto the surface of the road and water.